-A Bright Green Comet Buzzed Earth This Week On Its Closest Approach In 1,300 Years
+A Bright-Green Comet Buzzed Earth This Week On Its Closest Approach In 1,300 Years

 During its close approach on February 12, Comet 2018/Y1 Iwamoto barreled past our planet at an incredible speed of 147,948 miles per hour, reports EarthSky.
 Although the comet was not bright enough to be visible with the naked eye, stargazers were able to get a pretty good view of the fast-moving green comet with the help of binoculars and telescopes.

-Seeing as though Tuesday’s encounter was a once-in-a-lifetime opportunity to lay eyes on the speedy comet, astrophotographers leapt at the chance of capturing C/2018 Y1 on camera.
+Seeing as though Tuesday’s encounter was a once-in-a-lifetime opportunity to lay eyes on the speedy comet, astrophotographers leaped at the chance of capturing C/2018 Y1 on camera.
 After all, the comet won’t be back for another 1,371.3 years, which means that the next time human eyes will get to see the green comet will be around the year 3390.

 As it flew past our planet, this fascinating comet was captured by space enthusiasts in a slew of photos, some of which were published today by EarthSky.
 Another interesting collection of snapshots taken during the comet’s close flyby was posted on the Space website.